felixhaidle/spice-nf/README.md

 ## Credits

-BIONF/spice-nf was originally written by Felix Hadle, Christian Blümel, Julian Dosch, Ingo Ebersberger.
+spice-nf was originally written by Felix Hadle, Christian Blümel, Julian Dosch, Ingo Ebersberger.

 We thank the following people for their extensive assistance in the development of this pipeline:

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->

-## Contributions and Support

-If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

 ## Citations